Skip to content

 Credit scores impact many aspects of your life: whether you get a loan or credit card, what interest rates you pay, or whether you get an apartment you want so you can finally move out of your parent's house.
 The Changed App now allows you to track your credit score every day without affecting your credit.

-Having a good credit score can help you:
+Having a good credit score can also help you in several other ways:

 Your credit score can range anywhere from 300 which is extremely poor to 850 which is very good.
 Borrowers with scores above 750 or so have many options, including the ability to qualify for 0% financing on cars and for credit cards with 0% introductory interest rates.